 During operational desk hour’s minors guests should be registered at the front desk.
 After desk hours residents need to call the RA on duty to register their guest.
 It is the responsibility of residents hosting a minor to ensure that their guest(s) are registered and escorted at all times.

 You are permitted to have guests in your room overnight only with the permission of your roommate(s).
-Guests may stay in a room no more than three consecutive nights in a 14 day period, for a maximum of 12 days per semester.
+“Overnight” is defined as between the hours of 3am - 7am.
+Guests staying overnight must be registered.
+Guests may stay in a room no more than three nights in a 14 day period, for a maximum of 12 days per semester.
 Overnight guests are not allowed during the first two weeks or last two weeks of each semester.
+The overnight guest policy applies even if you are assigned a single room or are currently not assigned a roommate(s).
+Always advise an RA when there is a concern about an overnight guest.
+You can be transferred or evicted if you violate this policy, which may result in loss of guest privileges.

 What is a "guest"?